This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Pickup and drop-off at the port or your Cartagena hotel are included.

-Private Photo Session in Cartagena
+📸 Private Photo Session in Cartagena

 Meet a local photographer as soon as you get off the ship to capture your memories on camera, by yourself or with your loved ones.
 Cartagena is the perfect backdrop with its historic, colorful buildings and palm tree-lined streets.
-The photoshoot only lasts for around 30 minutes so you’ll have ample time to do some sightseeing as well.

 Top things to do in Cartagena

 All the historic landmarks of Cartagena tell a fascinating story of the city’s diverse past, giving visitors an immersive experience of its rich history.
-Aside from the historical sites, Cartagena also boasts stunning modern architecture, a vibrant food and drink scene and lively street markets.

-🌟 My top pick >> Whenever I visit a Spanish city I love to do a food tour, this is the one I recommend in Cartagena.
+🌟 My top tour pick >> Whenever I visit a Spanish city I love to do a food tour, this is the one I recommend in Cartagena.
 Just make sure you are clear on the meeting point and make your way there as soon as you disembark.

 Architecture

-In the late-1800s the mining industry in the mountains surrounding Cartagena made a handful of people very rich, and the expression of this wealth can be seen in the architecture of the historic center of Cartagena and nearby La Unión.
+In the late 1800s, the mining industry in the mountains surrounding Cartagena made a handful of people very rich, and the expression of this wealth can be seen in the architecture of the historic center of Cartagena and nearby La Unión.

 The 100-year-old town hall on Plaza del Ayuntamiento, one of Cartagena’s most impressive modernist wonders, is a definite highlight.
 Take in the intricate facade, composed entirely of white marble and topped with domes coated in local zinc, and explore the inside for some much-needed time in the shade during the summer months.